-There has been a great deal of research accomplished over the last century regarding the efficacy of hypnosis for many issues ranging from pain to enurisis.
+There has been a great deal of research accomplished over the last century regarding the efficacy of hypnosis for many issues ranging from pain to enuresis.
 Below is a compilation of some of the results.
-If you have any questions concering your particular situation please do not hesitate to contact me so we can discuss the releant empiracal data.
+If you have any questions concerning your particular situation please do not hesitate to contact me so we can discuss the relevant empirical data.

 In 1970, Alfred A. Barrios, Ph.D. conducted a survey of scientific literature to compare recovery rates for various modalities of therapy:

 - Psychoanalysis can be expected to have a 38% recovery rate after approximately 600 sessions.

 - Behavior therapy (Wolpian) can be expected to have a 72% recovery rate after an average of 22 sessions.

 - Hypnotherapy can be expected to have a 93% recovery rate after an average of 6 sessions